Suicide warning signs to look out for

-Someone who is thinking about suicide will usually give some clues also known as suicide warning signs to those around them that show they are troubled.
+Someone who is struggling with suicidal thoughts may show some clues, also known as suicidal warning signs, to those around them.
 Suicide prevention starts with recognising these warning signs and treating them seriously.

-The following is a list of signs that people might give when they are feeling distraught and overwhelmed, in order to communicate their distress to others.
+The following is a list of signs that people might give when they are feeling distraught and overwhelmed.
 These physical changes and behaviours are indicators that a person might be thinking about suicide.
-Some of these signs are stronger indicators that a person may be contemplating suicide – these have been highlighted.
 It is likely that a suicidal person will display a combination of these signs rather than one single sign.

-- Major changes to sleeping patterns – too much or too little
+- Changes to sleeping patterns – too much or too little

 - Loss of energy